googlefonts/googlefonts.github.io/gf-guide/metadata.md

 -   `category: "HANDWRITING"`
 -   `category: "MONOSPACE"`

-In 2023, the `category` field was complemented with two new fields called `stroke` and `classifications`.
+In 2023, the `category` field was augmented with two new fields called `stroke` and `classifications`.
 The `category` field will continue to exist with no changes to its semantics.
-We are keeping this field as is because Google products like Workspace and Ads use it, and we don't want to affect those products.
+We are keeping the `category` field as-is because Google products like Workspace and Ads use it, and we don't want to affect those products.

 This key is deprecated in the API (cf. below Stroke and Classification), but still mandatory to fill up in METADATA.pb